 - an application for exemption from the requirement to operate a trust account.

-You must maintain at least one pool trust account and at least one general account, both in the name of the law firm, unless exempted from the requirement to operate a trust account (Rule 119.16).
+You must maintain at least one pooled trust account and at least one general account, both in the name of the law firm, unless exempted from the requirement to operate a trust account (Rule 119.16(1)).

-- monitoring internal controls and providing a certificate to the Law Society annually as to the effectiveness of those controls.
+- monitoring internal controls and providing a certificate to the Law Society annually attesting to the effectiveness of those controls.

 The Responsible Lawyer is also accountable for the accuracy and timeliness of all reports and filings and for the monthly trust and general bank reconciliations.

-Lawyers must pass the Responsible Lawyer Course in order to be approved as a Responsible Lawyer and can re-take the course whenever they want to refresh their understanding.
+Lawyers must pass the Responsible Lawyer Course and the Client Identification and Verification course administered by the Legal Education society of Alberta (LESA) to be approved as a Responsible Lawyer and can re-take the course whenever they want to refresh their understanding.

-While each firm will have one Responsible Lawyer who is accountable for certain functions, every lawyer who is in charge of a matter has trust account responsibility for that matter.
+While each firm will have one Responsible Lawyer who is accountable for certain functions, every lawyer who oversees a matter has trust account responsibility for that matter.

-This is why all lawyers must understand the trust fund accounting Rules, the Rules associated with protecting trust funds and property and be aware of the controls that must be in place to protect trust money and property.
-You can rid yourself of trust obligations for unclaimed trust funds by paying them to the Law Society (section 117(1) of the Legal Profession Act and Rule 119.27, the Rules of Law Society of Alberta).
+Therefore, all lawyers must understand the trust fund accounting rules, the rules associated with protecting trust funds and property, and be aware of the controls that must be in place to protect trust money and property.